TheZetner/RStudio-Conf-Intermediate-Shiny/adrian-notes.md

 * Reactives return cached values unless something changes.
 Functions run each time
 * observeEvent() - ignores reverse dependencies and only relies on changes in the first argument
 * eventReactive(EVENTTOOBSERVE) - EVENT can be a c() vector of inputs to monitor!
 "OR": see cranlogs.R
-* Added a jquery setup to run the update button on pressing enter in cranlogs-enterpress.R
+* Added a jquery setup to run the update button on pressing enter in cranlogs-enterpress.R Added the same functionality to cranlogs.R

 ## Appendix
 ### Links